 Writing a dissertation in your work towards earning a degree might be one of the most challenging tasks you will ever encounter in your entire academic career.
 It is often the culmination years’ worth of academic work and is the stepping stone that launches your professional career.
 This being said you want to ensure you write a flawless dissertation.
-Here are the seven basic rules you need to know:
+Here are the seven basic rules from ThesisGeek you need to know:

 One of the biggest pitfalls students face is in not knowing how to properly structure their dissertation document.
 Every discipline will have a preferred or standard formatting style to which you should adhere.
 Download a template from the department’s website or find one online.